gquere/gquere.github.io/sstic2020_writeup/step1.md

 echo "End of memory dump at $(date +%s) : $(du -h memory | cut -f1)"
 ```

-Ok so the script is probably in someone's memory forensics toolkit.
-It just grabs LiME, compiles it and then runs it off of the USB stick against the currently running system.
+Ok so the script is probably part of someone's memory forensics toolkit.
+It just grabs LiME from GitHub, compiles it and then runs it off of the USB stick against the currently running system.

 There's one thing to note here: ```compress=1```.
-Thus we'll need to unzip the generated archive to get to the raw memory.
+According to the manpage, we'll need to unzip the generated archive to get to the raw memory.

 ```
  gquere@sandbox  ~/sstic2020/step1/dump/extracted  file memory